gdmoney/Cisco-CML-on-AWS/README.md

 ## Project Overview
-Cisco CML network simulation tool running on AWS.
+Instructions to deploy the Cisco CML network simulation tool on AWS.

 ## Solution Components